Prunus campanulata

 Prunus campanulata is a species of cherry native to Japan, Taiwan, southern and eastern China (Guangxi, Guangdong, Hainan, Hunan, Fujian, and Zhejiang), and Vietnam.
 It is a large shrub or small tree, growing 3–8 m tall.
 It is widely grown as an ornamental tree, and a symbol of Nago in the Ryukyu Islands of Japan.
 It is variously known in English as the Taiwan cherry, Formosan cherry, or bellflower cherry.
 It was described in 1883 by Carl Johann Maximowicz.

 Invasive species

-The tree is an invasive plant species in the Northland Region of New Zealand.
-It is illegal to distribute, sell or propagate the plant or to distribute soil, gravel, etc., that contain the seeds or other parts of the plant.
+The tree is an invasive plant species in some areas of New Zealand.
+In the Northland Region of New Zealand it is illegal to distribute, sell or propagate the plant or to distribute soil, gravel, etc., that contain the seeds or other parts of the plant.

 Ecological interactions

 Prunus campanulata is the host of larval Chrysozephyrus nishikaze, a butterfly species endemic to Taiwan.
 Flowers and nectar of Prunus campanulata are among the main food sources of Taiwan yuhinas during their breeding season.